- How can I confirm that I will be reimbursed for a service provided to an individual with presumptive eligibility (PE) coverage?

 - Who should be contacted if an error was made on a PE application, or if a provider has a question about the application?

-- What happens if, after submitting a PE application, a QP later finds out that information provided by the applicant was incorrect and the applicant would disqualify for receiving PE coverage?
+- What happens if, after submitting a PE application, a QP later finds out that information provided by the applicant was incorrect, and the correct information would have disqualified the applicant from receiving PE coverage?